Watch Freddie Mercury’s Final Video Footage For ‘These Are The Days Of Our Lives’

-Moving footage from the final days of music legend, Freddie Mercury, 45, shows his heartbreaking decline.
-Even though the singer appears frail and gaunt, his voice still shines and his dedication to getting the job done is apparent as he works towards his performance in his last ever music video.
+Moving footage from the final days of music legend Freddie Mercury, 45, shows his heartbreaking decline.
+Even though the singer appears frail and gaunt, his voice still shines and his dedication to getting the job done is apparent as he works toward his performance in his last ever music video.

 During the clip, Mercury can be seen wearing makeup, likely in an effort to conceal his gaunt appearance.
-Queen guitarist, Brian May, said Freddie spent “hours and hours and hours in makeup.”
+Queen guitarist Brian May said Freddie spent “hours and hours and hours in makeup.”

 As well as the heartbreaking footage of Freddie in his weakened state, the clip also contains footage of Freddie’s bandmates, Roger Taylor and Brian May, as they defend Freddie regarding the bad press he received after his death.